piclas-framework/piclas/doc/userguide/030_features_models.md

 The current implementation supports:

 - 4 different methods (i.e. different target distribution functions): Ellipsoidal Statistical, Shakov, standard BGK, and Unified
-- Single species, monoatomic and diatomic gases
+- Single species, monoatomic and polyatomic gases
 - Thermal non-equilibrium with rotational and vibrational excitation (continuous or quantized treatment)
 - 2D/Axisymmetric simulations
 - Variable time step (adaption of the distribution according to the maximal relaxation factor and linear scaling)

 Relevant publications of the developers:

-- Implementation and comparison of the ESBGK, SBGK, and Unified models in PICLas for atomic species @Pfeiffer2018a
+- Implementation and comparison of the ESBGK, SBGK, and Unified models in PICLas for atomic species [@Pfeiffer2018a]
-- Extension of the modelling to diatomic species including quantized vibrational energy treatment, validation of ESBGK with the Mach 20 hypersonic flow measurements of the heat flux on a $70^\circ$ cone @Pfeiffer2018b
+- Extension of the modelling to diatomic species including quantized vibrational energy treatment, validation of ESBGK with the Mach 20 hypersonic flow measurements of the heat flux on a $70^\circ$ cone [@Pfeiffer2018b]
-- Simulation of a nozzle expansion (including the pressure chamber) with ESBGK, SBGK and coupled ESBGK-DSMC, comparison to experimental measurements (*to be published*)
+- Simulation of a nozzle expansion (including the pressure chamber) with ESBGK, SBGK and coupled ESBGK-DSMC, comparison to experimental measurements [@Pfeiffer2019a],[@Pfeiffer2019b]
-- Simulation of the carbon dioxide hypersonic flow around a flat-faced cylinder, comparison of ESBGK, SBGK and DSMC regarding the shock structure and heat flux  (*to be published*)
+- Extension to polyatomic molecules, simulation of the carbon dioxide hypersonic flow around a flat-faced cylinder, comparison of ESBGK, SBGK and DSMC regarding the shock structure and heat flux [@Pfeiffer2019c]

 To enable the simulation with the BGK module, the respective compiler setting has to be activated:

-    PICLAS_TIMEDISCMETHOD = BGK
+    PICLAS_TIMEDISCMETHOD = BGK-Flow

 A parameter file and species initialization file is required, analogous to the DSMC setup.
 To enable the simulation with the BGK methods, select the BGK method, ES (`=1`), Shakov (`=2`), Standard BGK (`=3`), and Unified (`=4`):